fontforge/fontforge.github.io/en-US/downloads/source.md

      git clone https://github.com/fontforge/fontforge.git

-Detailed instructions for each supported Operating System are to be found on their respective page.

-For release versions, use `git checkout tags/foo` in the clones git repository or go to the [Release Page](https://github.com/fontforge/fontforge/Releases).
+For building from source for a release versions, go to the [Release Page](https://github.com/fontforge/fontforge/Releases) to find out your release tag, and in your cloned copy of the repo use `git checkout tags/20141014` (for example)

 Building FontForge from source is a three-step job, described in [INSTALL-git.md], on the main repo.

 If you're not familiar with compiling source code, the follow provides some introductory guidance.

 The configure script allows you to turn off and on various features of FontForge that might not be appropriate for your system.
-Type
+For a complete list of options, type

      ./configure --help

-for a complete list of options.
-Some of the most useful are described below.
+Some of the most useful options are:

-#### Building FontForge without X
+- **Building FontForge without X.**
   If you don't want to install X11 on your system, you can use FontForge as a command line tool which can execute scripts to manipulate fonts.
   FontForge's scripting language is described in detail [in the section on scripting](scripting.html), or the [section on python scripting](python.html).

      ./configure --without-x

-#### Building FontForge (also) as a python extension
+- **Building FontForge (also) as a python extension**
   If you want to write python scripts in normal python (as opposed to within the python embedded in FontForge)

      ./configure --enable-pyextension

-#### Installing FontForge somewhere other than `/usr/local`
+- **Installing FontForge somewhere other than `/usr/local`**
   If you want to install FontForge in a different directory (say in `/usr/bin`)

      ./configure --prefix=/usr

+## Building a Debian package (.deb)

+Use these commands:

+    ./bootstrap ;
+    ./configure ;
+    make F_PACKAGER_NAME="Name" \
+      F_PACKAGER_MAIL="somebody@somewhere.com" \
+      F_METADATA_REGENERATE=1 \
+      UBUNTU_RELEASE="precise" \
+      deb-src ;

 ## Dependencies (External Libraries/Helper Programs)